biril/backbone-faux-server/README.md

 });
 ```

-Similarly, an alternative, more compact syntax for the preceding `addRoutes` example would be:
+Thus, an alternative, more compact syntax for the preceding `addRoutes` example would be:

 ```javascript
 fauxServer